 Robin Gill's been brandishing his Midas touch in other parts of London now as well, but his string of restaurants started in Clapham and are still going strong.
 The loveliest of the two is The Dairy (hold tight, we'll get to that later) but Counter Culture is also worth a visit with its small, sharing plates and counter-seating only space attached to The Dairy.

 You can eat well from the curry menu at Caribbean caff Roti Joupa for £5 or less, but for the best of its food, hit the side dish section.
 That's where you'll find the macaroni pie and the pholourie — spiced, fried doughballs and chutney — all £1.50 a portion.
 It's also where you'll find the king of the menu, the Hot Double: two flatbreads forming a pocket, filled with chickpea curry and fiercely hot sauce, close to being a meal in themselves and £1.50 each.

 There are two ways to go at Trinity.
 Choose between the downstairs restaurant with its white tablecloths, fine dining and Michelin-starred food, or the upstairs restaurant with a sharing plates menu and, in theory, a more informal feel.
 To be honest, informality's not their strength in either venue.
 But it's a nice, calm spot in Clapham's loud, busy dining scene.

-The Dairy's the final piece of Gill's SW4 trio, and, for our money, the best — offering sharing plates in a simple, wooden and raw-brick, slightly shabby and very friendly bistro.
+The Dairy's the second piece of Robin Gill's SW4 double act, and, for our money, the best — offering sharing plates in a simple, wooden and raw-brick, slightly shabby and very friendly bistro.
 Great for anything from anniversary dates to big, rowdy group lunches to your mother's birthday dinner.